Alibi Montana: Career

-Alibi Montana born in Villetaneuse, moved to the city of 4000 at La Courneuve, where he started his career in the 1990s with debut album T'as ma parole released in 1999, followed by the compilation Mandat de dépôt in 2002.
+Alibi Montana, born in Villetaneuse, moved to the city of 4000 at La Courneuve, where he started his career in the 1990s with debut album T'as ma parole released in 1999, followed by the compilation Mandat de dépôt in 2002.
 He was jailed for attempted homicide for more than three-and-a-half years.
 After release from jail, Menace Records run by Bayes released in May 2004 his album 1260 jours (being the exact number of days of imprisonment).
 Alibi Montana became the prominent rapper of the label.

 In 2005 he released Numéro d'écrou where he collaborated with a number of hip hop artists including Rohff, Calbo (of Ärsenik), Zoxea, LIM, Princess Aniès etc. He collaborated with LIM co-authoring a new album Rue with him about street life.
 It was followed by a second album in the series Toujours ghetto.

 He released, le Block, yet another collaboration, this one with Zone and Kheimer.
 Quitting Menace Records, he signed with Because, where he released his fourth album Inspiration guerrière.
 After two new mixtapes, he released the album Prêt à mourir pour les miens.

 In popular culture

 He took part in a TV series Seconde B. In 2002, he appeared in the compilation "Lisa et Hip hop funk rap" with his contribution in the episode.
 Alibi Montana has released a series of mixtapes called Toujours ghetto with many remixes and featuring many artists.
 He has also collaborated with LIM in the series Rue about streetlife.
 He appeared in 2010 with the comedian Max Boublil in "Max Boublil clash Alibi Montana" He later on attacked Boublil for "racist" attitudes in the tongue in cheek music video that was made, pointing out to the double standards of comedians being allowed to say anything whereas rappers are taken to task for their lyrics.
 In 2010, he took part in Un geste pour Haïti Chérie on the occasion of the 2010 Haiti earthquake.
-Many artists and personalities were also featured including Anthony Kavanagh, Zazie, Youssoupha, Grégory, Michel Drucker, Daan Junior, Thierry Cham, Jacky, Pit Baccardi, Ben J, Ophélie Winter, Lilian Thuram, Erik, Sonia Rolland, Roselmack, Cesaria Evora, Lynnsha, Noémie Lenoir and Charles Aznavour.
+Many artists and personalities were also featured including Anthony Kavanagh, Zazie, Youssoupha, Grégory, Michel Drucker, Daan Junior, Thierry Cham, Jacky, Pit Baccardi, Ben J, Ophélie Winter, Lilian Thuram, Erik, Sonia Rolland, Roselmack, Cesária Évora, Lynnsha, Noémie Lenoir and Charles Aznavour.